InsightDataScience/aws-ops-insight/README.md

     redshift_subnets = []
     vpc_id = vpc-3e4d1047

 Terraform is designed to be idempotent, so you can always run the `terraform apply` command multiple times, without any issues.
 It's also smart about only changing what it absolutely needs to change.
+For example if you ran the apply command again, but use a different name, it will only rename a few resources rather than tearing down everything and spinning up more.

 If you ever want to tear down your infrastructure, you can always do that with the command: